macey26/100-days-of-code/r1-log.md

  Still learning more about DOM manipulation for my project today.
 I am still not sure I am understanding how to apply what I am learning to my project.
 I hope it sinks in after I get through all the DOM rescources on the Odin project
 ### R1D13
 I completed some Javascript function practice and started the rock paper scissors project on the Odin Project.

-I am looking forward to doing the project because I think I will learn a lot of things I can apply to my Dr who game
+I am looking forward to doing the project because I think I will learn a lot of things I can apply to my Dr who game.

+###R1D14
+I created my first function for the rock, paper, scissors game.
+The function randomly generates a number between 0 an 2 using math.random.
+I had a lot of syntax errors at first, but found a sense of relief when worked.